 - 1. Availability of Exception: The exception would be available during the 180-day review period and subsequent to the filing of the public offering. - 2.
-Definition of Right of Preemption: To clarify the application of this exception, NASD Regulation proposes to include a definition of "right of preemption" in subparagraph (d)(4)(C) to list all the circumstances under which it is anticipated that a purchaser may receive a preemptive right.12 - 3.
+Definition of Right of Preemption: To clarify the application of this exception, NASD Regulation proposes to include a definition of "right of preemption" in subparagraph (d)(4)(C) to list all the circumstances under which it is anticipated that a purchaser may receive a preemptive right.14 - 3.
 Revisions to Limitation on Acquisition of the Preemptive Right: We propose to exclude an acquisition under a right of preemption acquired in connection with securities purchased in a private placement from underwriting compensation so long as the securities purchased in the private placement are not deemed to be underwriting compensation. - 4.
 Limitation on Securities Received Upon Conversion: The exception is available to securities that are received upon conversion of securities only if the convertible security is not deemed to be underwriting compensation. - 5.
-Limitation on Increasing the Purchaser's Percentage Ownership: We propose to amend the language prohibiting the investor from increasing its percentage ownership of the same class of security13 to refer to the "same generic class of securities of the issuer" and to the "class of securities underlying any convertible security."
-In addition, we propose to amend this provision to clarify that the investor's level of percentage ownership will be calculated immediately prior to the investment.
+Limitation on Increasing the Purchaser's Percentage Ownership: We propose to amend the language prohibiting the investor from increasing its percentage ownership of the same class of security15 to refer to the "same generic class of securities of the issuer" and to the

-12 An investor may only rely on this exception to purchase the enumerated classes of the issuer's securities that are covered by the right of preemption.
+14 An investor may only rely on this exception to purchase the enumerated classes of the issuer's securities that are covered by the right of preemption.

-13 This limitation does not apply in the case of conversions of securities.
+15 This limitation does not apply in the case of conversions of securities.
 For example, the calculation of percentage ownership of preferred stock will be based on all series of preferred stock outstanding and the calculation of percentage ownership of convertible preferred stock will be based on the company's equity outstanding on an asconverted basis.